sanskrit/raw_etexts_english/blogs/manasataramgini/2005-12-12_raja-bhoja-the-glory-and-tragedy-of-the-setting-hindu-sun.md

 +++
-title = "rAja bhoja: the glory and tragedy of the setting Hinduxa0Sun"
+title = "rAja bhoja: the glory and tragedy of the setting Hindu Sun"

 +++
 bhoja’s military and political career